bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 ## Using module bundlers

-If you are using module bundlers like [Webpack](https://webpack.js.org/), [Parcel](https://parceljs.org/) or [rollup.js](https://rollupjs.org/), you may prefer to directly include the package into your project.
-To get started, use `yarn` or `npm` to get the latest version of Vue.js, BootstrapVue and Bootstrap v4:
+Most likely you are using module bundlers like [Webpack](https://webpack.js.org/), [Parcel](https://parceljs.org/) or [rollup.js](https://rollupjs.org/), which makes it easy to directly include the package into your project.
+To do this, use `yarn` or `npm` to get the latest version of Vue.js, BootstrapVue and Bootstrap v4:

 ```bash